tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 If you go to add in a new category via the admin interface you may encounter a problem, or two!

-1. Let's say we added in the category, `Python User Groups`.
-If you do so, and try to save the record Django will not let you save it unless you also fill in the slug field too.
-While we could type in `python-user-groups` this is error prone.
+1. Let's say we added in the category `Python User Groups`.
+If you try to save the record, Django will not let you save it unless you also fill in the slug field too.
+While we could type in `python-user-groups`, relying on users to fill out fields will always be error prone.
 It would be better to have the slug automatically generated.

 2. The next problem arises if we have one category called `Django` and one called `django`.
 Since the `slugify()` makes the slugs lower case it will not be possible to identify which category corresponds to the `django` slug.

-To solve the first problem, we can either update our model so that the slug field allows blank entries, i.e.:
+To solve the first problem, there are two possible solutions.
+The easiest solution would be to update our model so that the slug field allows blank entries, i.e.:

 {lang="python",linenos=off}
 	slug = models.SlugField(blank=True)

-**or** we can customise the admin interface so that it automatically pre-populates the slug field as you type in the category name.
+However, this is less than desirable.
+A blank slug would probably not make any sense, and at that, you could define multiple blank slugs!
+How could we then identify what category a user is referring to? **A much better solution** would be customise the admin interface so that it automatically pre-populates the slug field as you type in the category name.
 To do this, update `rango/admin.py` with the following code.

 {lang="python",linenos=off}
 	from django.contrib import admin